@CCCERAMICS INSTAGRAM

 THE NEW DROPLET COLLECTION IS FILLING OUT!

-Six little droplets - three of each shape.
+Six little additions to the Droplet Collection - three of each shape.
 Each stands only 150mm tall and yet, with its strong geometric pattern that flow with the form and a strikingly unusual colour palette, each still manages to command a room

 When you see them together, the intensity grows, as they invoke the riot of colours and patterns of swirling folk costumes at a country dance.